derekkedziora/derekkedziora.com/_posts/essays/2021-03-07-advice-monster.md

 ## The book every manager should read

-This is one of the few books that anyone in some sort of mentorship capacity should read.
+This is one of the few books that anyone in any sort of mentorship capacity should read.
 It’ll take a day to get through, but the general themes will stick with you and shape how you work.

 The workplace would be a vastly different place if managing was synonymous with empathy, active listening and empowering others to grow.
 We’ve all had enough half-time pep talks.